netxms/netxms-doc/admin/data-collection.rst

        take any actions.
 ====== ========================================================================

-Please note that second threshold actually is not working, because it's masked by the first threshold.
+Please note that second threshold actually is not working, because it is masked by the first threshold.
 To achieve desired results, you should place threshold ``> 90`` first, and threshold ``> 50`` second.

 You can disable threshold ordering by checking :guilabel:`Always process all thresholds` checkbox.
-If it is marked, system will always process all thresholds.
+If enabled, system will always process all thresholds.